defunkt/coffee-mode/README.md

-Compiles the current buffer to JavaScript using the command specified by the `coffee-command` variable and opens the contents in a new buffer using your JavaScript mode of choice.
-The JavaScript mode is determined by the `coffee-js-mode` variable and defaults to `js2-mode`.
+Compiles the current buffer to JavaScript using the command specified by the `coffee-command` variable and opens the contents in a new buffer using the mode configured for ".js" files.

 Bind it: